alexbfree/thesis/src/chapter-4.md

 ### The Two Research Contexts: _Early Help_ and GDPR{#section-ii-research-contexts .unnumbered}

 As described in [3.2.2](#3.2.2), a two-track research approach was chosen to both explore people's viewpoints and explore reconfiguration of data relations in light of sociotechnical realities.
 For the participatory track, I was keen to examine the 'everyday digital life' where I had first observed problems of agency and lost human potential [[1.1](#1.1)].
-However, at the start of this PhD in 2016, the GDPR was not yet a reality, so this objective was set aside at first.
-When an opportunity arose to take an embedded role as a researcher and developer within Connected Health Cities' SILVER project [@ConnectedHealthCities2017silver], this presented an ideal context for Case Study One: namely the relationship that families have with their civic data while receiving _Early Help_ social support from their local authority.
+However, at the start of this PhD in 2016, it was hard to see how to frame a study around this.
+When an opportunity arose to take an embedded role as a researcher and developer within Connected Health Cities' SILVER project [@ConnectedHealthCities2017silver], this presented an ideal context for something more focused on a particular demographic and type of data: namely the relationship that families have with their civic data while receiving _Early Help_ social support from their local authority.

-The Early Help context is explained in more detail in [Chapter 4](#chapter-4), but in brief: Early Help is a particular type of social support offered by UK local authorities as voluntary help to families who are considered to be at risk of falling into poverty, crime, truancy, addiction or other issues which are both problematic for the individuals and costly to the state.
+The Early Help context became the setting for Case Study One, and is explained in more detail in [Chapter 4](#chapter-4), but in brief: Early Help is a particular type of social support offered by UK local authorities as voluntary help to families who are considered to be at risk of falling into poverty, crime, truancy, addiction or other issues which are both problematic for the individuals and costly to the state.
 Families enrolled in the scheme meet a social worker (called a _support worker_ in this context) regularly who can provide advice and connect the family with appropriate health, lifestyle and social services to their needs.
 As part of this, the support worker has access to a variety of data from civic sources: school records, employment and benefits data, social housing data, criminal records, and more, so that they might be better informed about the family's situation.
 However, the families do not have any access to this data, and thus despite this being a scheme that is on the face of it intended to empower families to help themselves, it runs the risk of _disempowering_ the families through a data-centric power imbalance, exactly the phenomenon identified in the background research [[2.1.2](#2.1.2)].
 Therefore, this context would be ideal for the exploration of both RQ1 [[3.3.1](#RQ1)] (finding out how these supported families feel about their data) and RQ2 [[3.3.2](#RQ2)] (examining the impacts of data use within a service relationship) as well as to explore how the families could imagine their data relations being improved.
 An important aspect of this context was that the SILVER project and local authority contacts gave me as a researcher access to support workers and other local authority contacts, allowing both sides of the Early Help data relationship to be explored, a goal I had already identified in [3.3.2](#3.3.2).

-The coming into effect into EU law of the _GDPR (General Data Protection Regulation)_ in May 2018 presented a pragmatic research vector for both participatory research and self-experimentation into the aforementioned 'everyday digital life' problem space explored in [Chapter 2](#chapter-2) - researcher and participants would have a means to examine what data was held by service providers - this time not limited to the civic data context but potential for any service that an individual might use in their everyday life.
-This seemed an ideal and complementary context to the Early Help context - this time focused a little closer to individual's own lives and personal goals, and this time focused on the average citizen or layperson rather than a specific demographic, and so access to digital life data using GDPR became the context for Case Study Two, which is introduced in more detail in [Chapter 5](#chapter-5).
-Initially I designed a study in this space which would allow exploration of both sides of the GDPR relationship, by working with my University's Data Protection Office and having students or staff (including myself) request their own data while also conducting interviews with those staff who would handle those requests.
+The coming into effect into EU law of the _GDPR (General Data Protection Regulation)_ in May 2018 presented a pragmatic research vector for both participatory research and self-experimentation into the wider aforementioned 'everyday digital life' problem space explored in [Chapter 2](#chapter-2).
+GDPR rights would give researcher and participants would a means to examine what data was held by service providers, which would provide a suitable basis for investigation and discussion.
+This data would not be limited to the civic data context but potentially could include any service that an individual might use in their everyday life.
+This seemed an ideal and complementary context to the Early Help context—focused a little closer to individuals' own lives and personal goals, and this time focused on the average citizen or layperson rather than a specific demographic.
+Thus, access to digital life data using GDPR became the context for Case Study Two, which is introduced in more detail in [Chapter 5](#chapter-5).
+Initially, I designed a study in this space which would allow exploration of both sides of the GDPR relationship, by working with my University's Data Protection Office and having students or staff (including myself) request their own data while also conducting interviews with those staff who would handle those requests.
 This study was approved by the University's Ethics Board but had to be cancelled as a result of changing working practices and increased staff workload at the start of the COVID-19 pandemic.
-Unfortunately therefore this context was not able to be explored from both sides of the GDPR relationship; nonetheless it was still considered a very useful research context, and Case Study Two was designed - which would take 10 participants on a journey of exploration of their own personal data and service provider relationships.
-Post-SILVER project, new opportunities arose for myself to take on an embedded role first in BBC R&D's personal data locker project, and later in Hestia.ai's _digipower_ project, two external projects which were also embedded in the same research context, enabling something closer to a multi-perspective exploration of this research context than Case Study Two would have allowed by itself.
+Unfortunately therefore this context was not able to be explored from both sides of the GDPR relationship; nonetheless it was still considered a very useful research context, and Case Study Two was designed—which, after carrying out GDPR requests of my own as sensitisation, would take 10 participants on a journey of exploration of their own personal data and service provider relationships.
+Post-SILVER project, new opportunities arose for myself to take on an embedded role first in BBC R&D's personal data locker project, and later in Hestia.ai's _digipower_ project.
+These two external projects were also embedded in the same research context, enabling something closer to a multi-perspective exploration of this research context than Case Study Two would have allowed by itself.
 These project activities are detailed in [Section IV](#section-iv).

 In both Early Help and GDPR research contexts, a variety of preliminary activities and preparatory activities were carried out to ensure full sensitisation and to validate existing understandings and research study designs prior to the start of the primary Case Study workshops and interviews.
-These are described in [4.2](#4.2), [5.2](#5.2) and [3.4.5](#3.4.5).
+These are described in [4.3](#4.3), [5.2](#5.2) and [3.4.5](#3.4.5).

 This section will now continue with Chapter 4, which describes the Early Help context and Case Study One, before concluding with Chapter 5, which describes the GDPR context and Case Study Two.